kalyanvs/Remote_Check/README.md

 ## About The Project

-This Python script allows you to captures the output of remotely executed commands sends an email.
-You can pass any command that is supported on the target device/server.
-The devices not only limited to servers, you can use against storages, switches etc., if SSH connection is supported.
+This Python script allows you to captures the output of remotely executed commands and sends an email.
+You can pass any command that is supported on the target.
+The target is not only limited to servers, you can use against storages, switches etc., while SSH connection is supported.

 ### Built With

 The project is developed in Python 3.7.

 You can download compiled code/binaries from  https://kalyanvsc.blogspot.com/2020/11/run-remote-checks_7.html

+## Features

+- User/email passwords are encrypted
+- Configurable retention period for reports and log files

 ## Getting Started